 “I’m probably the busiest robotic surgeon west of the Mississippi,” he said, adding that he has completed approximately 400 such surgeries since the first at Renown in March 2008.

 While Dr. Lim’s specialty and focus is gynecologic oncology, he notes that more specialties are taking advantage of the technology — largely due to Renown’s team approach to patient care.

 “I’ve been very fortunate to live in a time when technology has met medicine and come to a definite crossroads,” he said.
 “Prior to the introduction of minimally invasive surgeries, the surgical profession hadn’t evolved much in more than 100 years.
 And today, with da Vinci, we’re seeing incredible changes due to this ground-breaking technology.”

-An excerpt from “Walking the Walk” in Volume 2 Issue 2 of Renown Journey.
+From “Walking the Walk” in Volume 2 Issue 2 of Renown Journey.
 Written by Mikalee Byerman.
-Read other patients stories from Renown Journey
+Read other patients stories from Renown Journey.